livelace/gosquito/docs/config.md

 # How often flows run.
 #flow_interval           = "60s"

+# Set to DEBUG in any unclear situation.
 #log_level               = "INFO"

 # Process plugins results will be send by default.